chrmoritz/Troxel/README.md

 ### API

 Create somewhere in your layout a `<div>` element and set it's size to the size the rendered model should have.
-You can add a fallback content inside it, witch will be shown if the model is  not available or your users browser doesn't support WebGL.
+You can add a fallback content inside it, which will be shown if the model is  not available or your users browser doesn't support WebGL.

 #### Troxel.renderBlueprint(blueprintId, domElement, [options])